 Stress is a major cause of absenteeism and presenteeism in employees, meaning an understaffed and unproductive workplace.
 This could mean reduced productivity for the manufacturing company, having wider negative impacts.

 Health and Safety is greatly important in the manufacturing sector.
-Knowing what may have an impact upon Health and Safety in the workplace is, therefore, vital.
+Knowing what may have an impact on Health and Safety in the workplace is, therefore, vital.
 Did you know that stress makes employees more prone to cause accidents?
-According to Health and Safety Executive (HSE), even people who do not have ongoing mental health problems can have serious accidents as a result of one-off feelings of stress in the workplace.
+According to Health and Safety Executive (HSE), even people who do not have ongoing mental health problems can have serious accidents as a result of feelings of stress in the workplace.

 Knowing what may make manufacturing employees stressed can help a business’ stress management, making a happier, healthier and safer workforce, and could be a key part of absence management.